 Simone Manuel Wins Gold!
 Becomes First Black Woman To Win Individual Event In Swimming

-Simone Manuel managed to rewrite history, break a world record, and bring a little magic to the Olympics all in less than a minute.
+Simone Manuel managed to rewrite history, break a world record, and bring a little magic to the Olympics all in less than a minute at the 2016 Olympics.

-Manuel became the first African-American woman to win an individual event in Olympic swimming on Thursday night.
+Manuel became the first African-American woman to win an individual event in Olympic swimming.
 She and Penny Oleksiak of Canada tied for the fastest time, an Olympic record in the women’s 100-meter freestyle: 52.70 seconds.

 Manuel, originally from Sugar Land, Texas, swam at her local club, First Colony Swim Team early on when she realized this was something she was good at.
 Manuel is the youngest of three and began swimming at age 5 by watching her two older brothers.
 She joined the First Colony Swim Team at age 11, where she swam under head coach Alison Beebe throughout her early career.

 At the 2012 United States Olympic Trials, Manuel placed 20th in the 50-meter freestyle (25.63) 17th in 100-meter freestyle.
 But her next trip to the Olympics it was a totally different story.

 When Manuel looked up after touching the wall, she saw red lit dots on her block that indicated she had at least finished among the podium places and admitted she was “super surprised” when she turned around and saw the “1” next to her name on the scoreboard.